punnalathomas/docker-demo/README.md

 sudo salt 'minion1' state.apply
 ```

+Running the state will take a few minutes on the first time.
 Expected output: Salt should return a summary report showing Succeeded: X (where X is the number of steps) and Failed: 0.

 ---